 Occasional heartburn and chest discomfort can be caused by eating certain foods, drinking carbonated drinks, eating a heavy meal before bed, or obesity.
 However, if the symptoms of acid reflux become a common occurrence, you most probably suffer from GERD.

-The most common symptoms of acid reflux include heartburn, chest and abdominal pain, and regurgitation.
+The most common symptoms of acid reflux include heartburn, chest and abdominal pain, and Trusted SourceRegurgitation: Causes and Treatments in Babies and Adults Regurgitation is pretty common in infants.
+It also occurs in adults with acid reflux, GERD, and other conditions. www.healthline.com .
 However, other symptoms can include bloating, nausea, burping, and hiccups.
 These symptoms can be most common during nighttime and after dinner, which means that they will considerably impact your sleep quality adversely.

 Sleeping in a recliner allows you to maintain a posture that keeps your trunk upright and helps in keeping your airways open, which can have several benefits for a number of medical and physical conditions.
 Let’s consider all the situations when sleeping in a recliner can be beneficial.

 Beneficial for Alleviating Symptoms of Acid Reflux

 The lower esophageal sphincter (LES) muscle is a valve that serves as a gateway between your esophagus and your stomach.
 When the LES doesn’t close completely, stomach acid comes back up into the esophagus, which manifests in the form of chest burn, a common symptom of acid reflux.

 When you are upright, gravity keeps your stomach contents down.
 However when you lay down, stomach acids can come back up, and the open LES lets them into your esophagus.
 Therefore, sleeping in a recliner is better for acid reflux because the slightly upright position of your spine helps in keeping the acid down, thereby alleviating symptoms such as heartburn.